awsdocs/amazon-ec2-user-guide/doc_source/Using_Tags.md

 You can also apply resource\-level permissions to the `CreateTags` and `DeleteTags` Amazon EC2 API actions in your IAM policies to control which tag keys and values are set on your existing resources\.
 For more information, see [Example: Tag resources](ExamplePolicies_EC2.md#iam-example-taggingresources)\.

-For more information about tagging your resources for billing, see [Using cost allocation tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the *AWS Billing and Cost Management User Guide*\.
+For more information about tagging your resources for billing, see [Using cost allocation tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the *AWS Billing User Guide*\.

 ## Tag restrictions<a name="tag-restrictions"></a>